Reapply/tv/README.md

 - The image is read from a PNG file in the plugin's data folder.
 - The `/display on <filename>` command displays the image.
 - The `/display off` command removes the displayed image.
+- Tab completion for the 'on' and 'off' commands and for the names of PNG files in the images folder.

+## Note

+- The GIF file format is not supported. (i plan to add support for it in the future

 ## Installation

 1. Build the plugin using Maven.
 2. Copy the generated JAR file to your server's `plugins` folder.
 3. Restart the server or load the plugin using a plugin manager.
+4. Put your PNG images in the `plugins/Tv/images` folder.

 ## Usage